More on impact ›

 Biomedical Robotics is devoted to publishing leading-edge research that investigates the science and technology of robotic and mechatronic systems and their applications in medicine and biology.

-The sections aims to publish innovative solutions for healthcare and improvements to the overall quality of life as well as the analysis of biological systems from a biomechatronic perspective.
+The section aims to publish innovative solutions for healthcare and improvements to the overall quality of life as well as the analysis of biological applications including:

 · medical and surgical robotics,